Last Night (2010 film): Filming and post-production

 During production, Last Night was known as Tell Me.
 The location for Michael and Joanna's Tribeca apartment was found after a three-week search.
 Producers required a space with an elevator and enough room to accommodate a filming crew.
 Tadjedin wanted the apartment's furniture to represent the characters' personalities and the state of their relationship because the film does not depict their histories.
 She intended to portray Michael and Joanna as "a successful working couple" rather than "a very rarefied couple in New York", though she settled for the larger set due to time constraints.
-In reference to the film's overall look, she wanted to represent everyday life in downtown New York.
+About the film's overall look, she wanted to represent everyday life in downtown New York.
 Filming ended in the summer of 2009.

 The actors used their natural accents for the characters, a decision Worthington had attributed to New York's identification as a melting pot.
 He asked Tadjedin to remove a line referencing Michael and Joanna taking a flight home, saying, "Don't fuckin' have me explain why I'm from Australia".
 Tadjedin explained that the international cast was not intentional, but said that "it felt really organic".
 While the cast represented multiple nationalities, the crew was entirely American.
 During production, the cast and crew discussed their views on infidelity and shared their personal experiences with each other.

-The film was developed by Entertainment One in association with the Gaumont Film Company; its final cut runs for 92 minutes.
-The Gaumont Film Company financed Last Night, helped to release it in France, and handled sales.
+The film was developed by Entertainment One in association with Gaumont; its final cut runs for 92 minutes.
+Gaumont financed Last Night, helped to release it in France, and handled sales.
 Gaumont CEO Christophe Riandee said the company acquired the movie to prove its "determination to go forward with high-end English-speaking productions".
 Tadjedin produced the film with Nick Wechsler and Sidonie Dumas.
 Wechsler had previously attempted to put Tadjedin's other scripts into production.
 Christophe Riandee and Buddy Enright were the executive producers, and Satsuki Mitchell was a co-producer.
 Susan E. Morse edited the film and the production design was handled by Tim Grimes.
 Peter Deming worked as the movie's director of photography, and Ann Roth created the costumes.